Elizabeth K. Cahoon

-Elizabeth "Lisa" Khaykin Cahoon is a Georgian-born American epidemiologist researching cancer and precancer risks conferred by environmental sources of radiation exposure.
+Elizabeth Khaykin Cahoon is a Georgian-born American epidemiologist researching cancer and precancer risks conferred by environmental sources of radiation exposure.
 She is a Stadtman investigator at the National Cancer Institute.

 Early life and education

-Cahoon is from Tbilisi, Georgia.
-Her family immigrated when she was a child.
-She received a B.S.E. in bioengineering from the University of Pennsylvania.
-Cahoon completed a S.M. from the Engineering Systems Division at the Massachusetts Institute of Technology.
+Khaykin was born in Tbilisi, Georgia.
+Her family emigrated to the United States when she was a child.
+She earned a B.S.E. in bioengineering from the University of Pennsylvania.
+She completed a S.M. from the Engineering Systems Division at the Massachusetts Institute of Technology.
 Her 2003 master's thesis was titled Telemedicine as a disruptive technology: implications for home health agencies and nurses.
 Her academic advisor was Joseph F. Coughlin.